Representation theory for vector electromagnetic beams: Impact of angle on the properties of a finite beam

-Now we are ready to discuss the transverse effect.
+Now we are ready to discuss a transverse effect.
 When $|\theta_I|$ is not equal to $\frac{\pi}{2}$, the first-order term of the transverse component does not vanish.
-Since this term is not axisymmetric as is clearly shown by Eq. (\ref{1st correction to tc}), its interference with the zeroth-order term renders the intensity distribution deformed from the axisymmetry.
-To simplify discussions, we consider an angular spectrum of circular polarization,
+Since this term is not axisymmetric as is clearly shown by Eq. (\ref{1st correction to tc}), its interference with the zeroth-order term renders the intensity distribution deformed from the axisymmetry as can be seen from Eq. (\ref{transverse component}).
+A direct consequence of this deformation is the following transverse effect: the barycenter of a beam of elliptically polarized angular spectrum is displaced from the center in the transverse $y$-direction; the displacement is dependent on the value of $\theta_I$ and on the polarization ellipticity of the angular spectrum.